Skip to content

 • Auto-queries the repeater on open; shows a loading spinner until data arrives

 • On timeout: red snackbar error.
-On success: data appears with a green snackbar confirmation
+On success: data appears in-place (no extra snackbar)

 • Routing mode popup and path management dialog in app bar (these controls appear on all management sub-screens, not just Status)